RETURN TO GHOSTS PAGE | E-MAIL ME

 On the left is a wonderful face of an ancient Chinese philosopher looking out from the billowing smoke of an especially nasty fire.
 On the right, a "demon" hiding in the rock face, obviously intent on mischief.

-Left: This photo was sent to me by a guy taking a few photos of his friends at some resort in Cancun, Mexico.
+Left: This photo was sent to me by a guy taking a few pictures of his friends at a resort in Cancun, Mexico.
 Notice the fuzzy, half image of what appears to be a man sitting at the table in front of them.
-No, it's not a double exposure but most likely an article of clothing flapping up in front of the lens just as the picture was snapped.
+No, it's not a double exposure but most likely an article of clothing flapping in front of the lens just as the picture was snapped.
 Cool effect though.
 (Used with permission.)

 At first glance it looks like another wispy "vortex" shot of either exhaled breath, hair hanging in front of the lens, or the flash reflecting off of cigarette smoke, but look closer.
 I'm ashamed to admit that I didn't see it at first, but the mysterious filmy haze is actually a close-up of a dog (in this case, I'm thinking a Golden Retriever).
 Why is it transparent then?
 Is it the ghost of a dog, perhaps?
 No. It's simply a long exposure time and a jumpy dog who turned its head just as the flash went off.
 (He was probably startled by the flash and instinctively turned away from it.)
 Cool effect, though, and it taught me to be a little more observant and not so quick to rely on stock answers when examining spirit photos.
 (Used with permission.)